WAIVER OF LIABILITY

 - A game that is called before 5 full innings of play shall not be considered a regulation game and shall be rescheduled and restarted from the beginning.

-- Regulation games can end in a tie.
+- Regular season games can end in a tie.

 - During the regular season, if a game is tied after 7 innings AND there are at least 10 minutes before the next game's scheduled start time, an 8th inning will be played.
 If the game is still tied after 8 innings, the game will end in a tie.
 If a game is still in progress when the next game is set to start, the game will be called and the game score at the end of the last full inning shall stand.